 Likewise, it might also be possible that Cetrion may whenever she falls victim to a fatality.

 In a mirror match between herself, one Cetrion states that the balancing of the realms should fall to Taven and Daegon while the other says that they had their chance.
-However, we later learn that Kronika was responsible for Armageddon in the first place and that Cetrion was ultimately complicit in her schemes, and we know that Blaze was corrupted by serving as the incubator for the Dragon King's egg to revive Onaga.
-Given that because of this in the canon ending of Armageddon, Taven's quest failed because of him empowering the other fighters instead of killing or neutralizing them all.
-With either originally intended outcome the eternal conflict between light and dark as Kronika intended for her "balance" would come grinding to a screeching halt.
-Also, Kronika was shown to have planned far ahead enough to drive the elder gods to "punish" Shang Tsung's theft of a soul with, well, you get the idea by this point, so snuffing out the one chance anyone else to derail her plans by tampering with Blaze's fate isn't so out of place for Kronika.
-Cetrion saying Taven and Daegon failed comes off as hypocritical to a degree since it was her mother who messed it all up in the first place and she was completely subservient to her will.
+However, we later learn that Kronika was responsible for Armageddon in the first place, and that Cetrion was ultimately complicit in her schemes, and we know that Blaze was corrupted by serving as the incubator for the Dragon King's egg to revive Onaga.
+Given that, because of this, in the canon ending of Armageddon, Taven's quest failed because of him empowering the other fighters, instead of killing or neutralizing them all.
+With either originally intended outcome, the eternal conflict between light and dark, as Kronika intended for her "balance", would come grinding to a screeching halt.
+Also, Kronika was shown to have planned far ahead enough to drive the elder gods to "punish" Shang Tsung's theft of a soul with, well, you get the idea by this point, so snuffing out the one chance for anyone else to derail her plans by tampering with Blaze's fate isn't so out of place for Kronika.
+Cetrion saying Taven and Daegon failed comes off as hypocritical to a degree, since it was her mother who messed it all up in the first place, and she was completely subservient to her will.